mit-rss/visual_servoing/README.md

 Before you begin, let's set up the ZED camera on the car.
 Please follow the instructions in the README [here](https://github.com/alany1/rss-hardware/tree/main/zed_settings).
 If you need, the `.conf` files are located there too.

 ## Module 1: Cone Detection Via Color Segmentation <a name="module1"></a>
-In lecture we learned lots of different ways to detect objects.
+In lecture, we learned different ways to detect objects.
 Sometimes it pays to train a fancy neural net to do the job.
 Sometimes we are willing to wait and let SIFT find it.
 Template matching is cool too.

-But sometimes simple algorithms are the correct choice, and for our purposes, identifying the cone by its distinctive color will prove most effective.
-Your job in this module will be identify cones (and other orange objects) and output bounding boxes containing them.
+Sometimes simple algorithms are the correct choice.
+For our purposes, identifying the cone by its distinctive color will prove most effective.
+Your job in this module will be to identify cones (and other orange objects) and output bounding boxes containing them.

 Take a peek at `visual_servoing/computer_vision/color_segmentation.py`.
 Here you will find your starter code, though there is very little of it.
 There is a considerable degree of freedom in implementing your segmentation algorithm, and we will try to guide you at a high level.
 When it comes to opencv functions and examples, googling will not disappoint.
 Keywords like “python” and “opencv3” will help you avoid c++ and older opencv versions of functions.

 The cool thing about this module is that you can build up your algorithm incrementally.
 Display the original image.
 Modify, convert, filter, etc. and see what it looks like.
 Try a different opencv function.
 See what that does to the already changed image.

 Here are some helpful hints:
 - As we’ve seen in lecture, there are different color spaces.
-You are probably used to RGB/BGR, but you’ll find the HUE in HSV to vary less with lighting.
+You are probably used to RGB/BGR, but you’ll find the HUE in HSV varies less with lighting.
 Try cvtColor.
-Speaking of, the images here are BGR, not RBG.
+- The images here are BGR, not RBG.
-- Use cv2.inRange to apply a mask over your image, keeping just what you want.
+- Use cv2.inRange to apply a mask over your image, keeping the colors you want.
 - Erosion and dilation are a great way to remove outliers and give your cone a bit more of a defined shape.
 - OpenCV contour functions can prove very helpful. cv2.findContours + cv2.boundingRect are a powerful combination.
 Just saying.